 Reasons for Failure

 The Director has not indicated the reason for business failure in the RoCAP.
-However in my opinion, the business’s failure was attributed to the following:
+However, in my opinion, the business’s failure was attributed to the following:

-Decline in revenue due to Covid-19 pandemic
+Decline in revenue due to Covid-19 pandemic and Australian Government restrictions;

-Unable to meet its statutory and super obligations from June 2020 despite negotiated a payment plan with the ATO
+Unable to meet its statutory and super obligations from June 2020 despite negotiated a payment plan with the ATO; and

-No access to alternative finance other than related-party loans
+No access to alternative finance other than loans from related-parties.

 Recoveries, offences and voidable transactions